District Chair of

 4. All judges should be there to help the novice enter their roses.
 Make sure they understand the

 schedule and enter correctly.
 Be a mentor to the novice exhibitor.

-I hope you enjoy the rest of our summer, and remember to keep the roses watered.
+I hope you enjoy the rest of the year.